lepisma/lepisma.github.io/_posts/2017-03-05-optional-typing.md

 ## Final thoughts

-Static type checking in python is not *that* popular if as compared to JS.
+Static type checking in python is not *that* popular as compared to JS.
 But JS community is particularly
 [well known](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.yehrvien7) to
 quickly get hands on new technologies.
 The python community is somewhat